Toratom/PBS_Project/README.md

 ```
 g Meshes/graph_name  # Create graph_name.pkl in the folder Meshes
 ```
-Note: we use .pkl files to store the data of the particles fraph
+Note: we use .pkl files to store the data of the particles graphs